motetpaper/marta-duo/README.md

 marta-duo will not timeout for very large tables.

-To this point, the first test spreadsheet ([test1.xlsx][testsheets]) has six (6) columns and one-thousand (1000).
+To this point, the first test spreadsheet ([test1.xlsx][testsheets]) has six (6) columns and one-thousand (1000) rows.

-While it may take a while on some machines, the entire markdown table is exported.
+While it may take a while on some machines, the entire markdown table does indeed export (on tested machines).

 Performance metrics and unit tests follow.